briandorsey/partisci/doc/status.rst

   * summary --> versions/&with?parameters

 * add overview API
-* add ``count`` field to host summary results?
 * add ``app`` and ``host`` version summaries with counts of each version
 * gzip responses when possible
 * Add paging to REST results
 * add ``since`` query parameter, which only returns newer ``version`` entries
-* store and return app_data with each Version, allowing custom data
+* store and return app_data with each Version, allowing custom application data
 * Store more historical data from updates.

   * Last update time for each app/version/machine.
 This would give a full version history for each machine.

-* Store application specific state information.